 During your interview preparation, take a careful look at the job posting.
 Analyze the criterion the company mentions seeking in an employee.
-Do your best to match your skills and experiences to the specifications listed, so you can present yourself as a highly qualified candidate for the position.
+Do your best to match your skills and experiences to the specifications listed so that you can present yourself as a highly qualified candidate for the position.
 It can be helpful to review key business analyst skills they will be looking for and come up with examples of how you have used them in practice.

 Business Analyst Interview Questions

 - What analysis and modeling techniques and methodologies have you found to be the most effective, and why?

 - What are some of the most important points a business analyst must take care of when preparing a business plan?